proger/accelerated-scan/README.md

 ## Notes on Precision

-When gates and tokens are sampled uniformly from 0..1 the lack of bfloat16 precision dominates the error (compared to the recurrent implementation):
+When gates and tokens are sampled uniformly from 0..1 the lack of bfloat16 precision dominates the error (compared to the reference implementation):

 ![max-abs-error.png](max-abs-error.png)